FraserThomson1/XGBoost-and-random-forest/README.md

 #XGBregressor
-Implementation XGBregressor on Kaggle house price data
+Implementation of XGBregressor on Kaggle house price data